 Another offshoot activity that has developed is receiving groups of tea enthusiasts from around the World, giving them the opportunity to make tea with us to learn the essentials of tea manufacture.

-While crafting unique teas, we have not overlooked our social responsibility and are setting aside a percentage of revenues for local village welfare schemes and towards support to a school, located in Coonoor, for children with 'special needs'.
+While crafting unique teas, we have not overlooked our social responsibility and are setting aside a percentage of revenues for local village welfare schemes.

 With their tea culture spanning almost 5,000 years, the Chinese are unquestionably the masters.
 Mechanically transforming the way ‘hand-made’ teas are produced.
 Ironically while on one hand there is a struggle to continue artisanal practices, on the other, the demand for large volumes of such teas has made it not just expensive but almost impossible to manually craft such artisanal teas.
 To bridge the gap, a whole range of very specialized machines have been developed to mimic the manipulation and manual actions required for crafting different styles of finished tea.
 Staying one step ahead of the curve, we have taken full advantage of these innovations, equipping the Tea Studio with a wide range of cutting edge machines from China which enable us to craft a host of styles of finished leaf.